 Eligibility: Faculty member

-Utilizing Benefit: When a faculty member must be absent due to his or her own illness during an academic semester, he or she should refer to Section V, "Professional Duties and Responsibilities" of the Policies and Procedures in Regard to Faculty.
+Utilizing Benefit: When a faculty member must be absent due to their own illness during an academic semester, he or she should refer to Section V, "Professional Duties and Responsibilities" of the Policies and Procedures in Regard to Faculty.
 The Office of Academic Affairs and the department chair will arrange for temporary substitutes to cover teaching responsibilities.
-The faculty member will continue to receive salary when absent for his or her own illness.
+The faculty member will continue to receive salary when absent for their own illness.
 Faculty members will be responsible to pay the employee portion of benefits during an absence due to illness under the Family and Medical Leave Act.
 Faculty (FMLA) members do not accrue sick and/or vacation leave because faculty salaries are determined by annual academic year contracts.

 In addition, each time a faculty member is out ill more than three (3) consecutive days, a written statement from the physician certifying the illness must be submitted to and reviewed by the Chief Human Resources Officer.
 The employee′s FMLA benefits will begin and the total amount of the employee′s Family and Medical Leave Act FMLA will be reduced by the amount of time he or she is out ill.
 (Refer to the Family and Medical Leave Act.)

 Maximum: The maximum time period for temporary substitutes will be twelve (12) weeks.